Last Updated on September 9, 2022 by Nellie Huang

 Then we head out for a cheap lunch (usually tacos or enchiladas), run errands or go for a walk.
 By the time Kaleya gets off school at 3pm, we’ll hit the beach, chill at our pool, meet friends or just hang out.
 Moving to Mexico has definitely given us the time freedom we always wanted.

-We also like that there’s a huge array of fun things to do in the Yucatan Peninsula: from scuba diving off Cozumel island, exploring Mayan archaeological sites to swimming in cenotes (underground sinkholes) and visiting colonial towns like Merida and Valladolid.
+We also like that there’s a huge array of fun things to do in the Yucatan Peninsula: from scuba diving off Cozumel island, visiting Tulum’s sights, exploring Mayan archaeological sites to swimming in cenotes (underground sinkholes) and visiting colonial towns like Merida and Valladolid.
 They are all within a couple of hours’ drive from Playa del Carmen.

 There’s a highway system that connects the entire coast — it’s super easy to get to Tulum (1 hour), Cancun (1 hour), and Belize (4 hours) by car.
 Cancun International Airport also has flights around the world, especially to the U.S., Central and South America.
 I can’t wait to explore more of Mexico and visit El Salvador, Nicaragua and Venezuela.